Mostly every professional or college game, we see a player catch the football and take a knee in the end zone.

 Before you read below – let’s hear your answer in the comment section and see if you get it right!

 In this clip, we see a South Carolina St. returner catch the ball in the end zone, and before he takes a knee, he flips the ball to the referee and begins to walk away.
-What he doesn’t realize is this is a live ball and not a touchback on the kickoff.
+He doesn’t realize this is a live ball and not a touchback on the kickoff.

-According to the NCAA rule committee, there are 2 ways for a touchback on the kickoff to be initiated by the referee.
+According to the NCAA rule committee, there are two ways for a touchback on the kickoff initiated by the referee.

 A touchback can happen in a few ways.
 Let’s start by looking at how a player will “down” the ball by taking a knee.